Claiming the Standard Deduction? Here Are Five Tax Breaks for Retirement in 2025

 Did you know that nearly every state offers some type of property tax relief for retirees?

-Whether it’s a homestead exemption, exclusion, property tax deferral, or freeze on your property tax bill, there may be different types of relief from property taxes for older adults in many U.S. states.
+Whether it’s a homestead exemption, exclusion, property tax deferral or freeze on your property tax bill, there might be different types of relief from property taxes for older adults in many U.S. states.

 However, here are a few states that offer a credit on your state income taxes, which you must claim come tax filing time to get relief.
 The selections below are worth up to $1,150 or more and are available to “older adults.”